CyberSecAI/CyberSecAI.github.io/docs/NotebookML/NotebookML_Config.md

 !!! success "Takeaways"

+    1. NotebookML
           1. NotebookML did not understand the concept of placeholder config parameters from the source documents.
 Since there are several config parameters per placeholder, it missed many config parameters (Attempt 1).
           2. **When the prompt explained about placeholder config parameters, NotebookLM found all but 1 of the 79 configuration parameters related to security (Attempt 2).**
           3. **NotebookML found 18 config parameters related to security that were not found by humans as part of the expected answers.**
+    2. ChatGPT4o
+       1. When the concept of placeholder config parameters was explained in the second prompt, ChatGPT made 2 mistakes
+          1. it did not extend the example to all the placeholder config parameters
+          2. it appended the {ns} placeholder parameters to a different placholder {service}